 A score of 1.0 indicates very little financial health; 3, the low benchmark, represents a relatively stronger financial position; and 10 is the top of the scale.

-For each of the ten years reported below, UMA's CFI has surpassed the low industry benchmark and has been well above the score for the UMS.
+For each of the ten years reported below, UMA's CFI has surpassed the low industry benchmark of 3.0 and has consistently been above the UMS score.